Chalarangelo/30-seconds-of-code/snippets_archive/README.md

 ### binarySearch

 Use recursion.
-Similar to `Array.indexOf()` that finds the index of a value within an array.
+Similar to `Array.prototype.indexOf()` that finds the index of a value within an array.
-The difference being this operation only works with sorted arrays which offers a major performance boost due to it's logarithmic nature when compared to a linear search or `Array.indexOf()`.
+The difference being this operation only works with sorted arrays which offers a major performance boost due to it's logarithmic nature when compared to a linear search or `Array.prototype.indexOf()`.

 Search a sorted array by repeatedly dividing the search interval in half.
 Begin with an interval covering the whole array.